telerik/winforms-docs/controls/richtextbox/overview.md

 RadRichTextBox is a control that is able to display and edit rich-text content including formatted text arranged in pages, paragraphs, spans (runs), etc.

->important **RadRichTextBox** has been replaced by **RadRichTextEditor**.
+>important EmbeddedLINK!!! **RadRichTextBox** has been replaced by **RadRichTextEditor**.
 Plese refer to the following help article demonstraing how to upgrade: [Upgrading to RadRichTextEditor](https://docs.telerik.com/devtools/winforms/controls/richtexteditor/overview)
+>

+>important Slug with a slash!!!
+[Upgrading to RadRichTextEditor]({%slug winforms/richtexteditor%})

+>important Slug withOUT a slash!!!
+[Virtual Keyboard]({%slug winforms-virtual-keyboard-overview%})
 >

 >note RadRichTextBox and RadSpellChecker require .NET Framework 4.0.